 Sustainable and regenerative agriculture

-The UN’s International Panel on Climate Change (IPCC) came out with a report about how the global community must switch now to sustainable land-use in food production.
-All countries and industries worldwide must adopt sustainable agriculture practices, as the world begins transitioning to more sustainable food consumption habits - in order to effectively fight climate change.
+The UN’s International Panel on Climate Change (IPCC) came out with a report in August 2019, about how the global community must switch now to sustainable land use in food production.
+All countries and farm industries globally must adopt sustainable agriculture practices, as the world begins transitioning to more sustainable food consumption habits.

 For more information about sustainable agriculture practices, permaculture, and reforestation, please see>>>